spiritinlife/spiritinlife.github.io/_posts/2014-10-19-Retrofit-HMAC-A-Good-way.markdown

 So i hope you are still with me <br>

 There are two things to notice <br>
-First in the snippet below how  the client handles messages with body and message without.<br>
+First in the snippet below notice how  the client handles messages with body and message without.<br>

 {% highlight java %}
 static HttpUriRequest createRequest(Request request) {